nat-nat33/TFRs/WebDev/11-19-2016-CampingAccident.md

 2. The `app.js` includes a variable, `myBag`, which is an array containing several items, some good for camping, others not so much.

-3. When the button s clicked, a function, `campingAccident` will run. `campingAccident` must access the items in `myBag` and uses the **innerHTML** DOM method to display a line of text on the page that states which items Wyatt, JD, Micah, and Lindsay need to ditch in order to escape quickly.
+3. When the button s clicked, a function, `campingAccident` will run. `campingAccident` must access the items in `myBag` and uses the **getElementById** and **innerHTML** DOM method to display a line of text on the page that states which items Wyatt, JD, Micah, and Lindsay need to ditch in order to escape quickly.

 4. The styles.css needs to have some basic CSS to color the background and change the text size.